Larry Nassar: Convictions, 2016–2018

 Nassar was practicing without a Texas medical license while he worked at the Karolyi Ranch, which since 2001 had been the USA Gymnastics designated U.S. Women's National Gymnastics Training Center in Huntsville, Texas.
 According to McKayla Maroney, this was where Nassar molested young women for more than 15 years.
 Practicing medicine without a license in Texas is a third-degree felony, although it is rarely prosecuted.
 On January 31, 2018, a Michigan judge said that there were "over 265 identified victims and an infinite number of victims" of sexual misconduct.
+On February 2, 2018, during victim impact statements, Randall Margraves, father of three victims, requested five minutes alone with Nassar in a locked room; after being denied by judge Janice Cunningham, Margraves charged at Nassar anyway, and had to be pinned down by three deputies and a plainclothed officer.
+Margraves was not charged with contempt of court.

-On February 5, 2018, Judge Janice Cunningham of Eaton County sentenced Nassar to a minimum 40 to a maximum of 125 years in prison for the three counts of criminal sexual assault to which he had pleaded November 29, 2017.
+On February 5, 2018, judge Cunningham of Eaton County sentenced Nassar to a minimum of 40 to a maximum of 125 years in prison for the three counts of criminal sexual assault to which he had pleaded guilty on November 29, 2017.
 Nassar apologized for his years of abuse, saying that the strong effects that his victims' statements had on him "pales in comparison" to the suffering he inflicted on them.
-Despite this, Cunningham stated that Nassar was still in "denial" about the "devastating impact" of his crimes.
+Despite this, Cunningham stated that Nassar was still "in denial" about the "devastating impact" of his crimes.
+Similarly, Judge Aquilina asserted that Nassar was not genuine in his remorse, citing his own letter to the court from just days earlier where he asked not to hear the Witness Impact Statements writing, "Hell hath no fury like a woman scorned."
 The Eaton County sentence will run concurrently with the Ingham County sentence.
 Nassar's state sentences will begin upon completion of his federal child pornography sentence.
-Neff ordered any sentences imposed at the state level to run consecutively with the federal sentence.
+Judge Janet T. Neff ordered any sentences imposed at the state level to run consecutively with the federal sentence.